tekumara/python-typed-template/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 `. .venv/bin/activate` activates the virtualenv.

-The make targets will update the virtualenv when _setup.py_ changes.
+The make targets will update the virtualenv when _pyproject.toml_ changes.

 ## Usage